lordyersinia/MeadMates/Projects/Feather's Traditional Mead.md

 10. Degas twice per day for first week of fermentation.
 Degas once per day for the second week.
 Degas every other day the third week.
 11. Record pH, SG, and temperature every 2 days.
 12. Stop fermenting when:
-	1. SG remains constant for > 1 week
+	1. SG remains constant for > 1 week, or
-	2. Gas formation stops
+	2. Gas formation stops, or
 	3. SG reached for desired ABV
 13. Stabilize and Preserve:
 	1. Rack into clean carboy